Responsibilities as a Patient

-In the event of a complaint please contact our Practice Manager, Sarah Hope.
-Complaints may be made verbally, written or submitted via a designated representative.
+In the event of a complaint, please contact our Practice Manager, Sarah Hope.
+Complaints may be written, verbal or via a designated representative.
 A written record of your complaint will be made and your complaint acknowledged.
 An investigation will be undertaken and we will provide you with a response detailing the investigation undertaken, the outcome and appropriate action when necessary.

-Alternatively, you can contact the Patient Advice Liaison Service on 0800 030 4563 or emailng them at email@example.com.
+You may also contact the Patient Services Team/Patient Advice and Liaison Service (PALS) by phone on 0800 030 4563 or via email: firstname.lastname@example.org or email@example.com.

-If you are not satisfied with the outcome you may refer your complaint to the Parliamentary and Health Service Ombudsman, Millbank Tower, Millbank, London SW1P 4QP, Helpline: 0345 015 4033, www.ombudsman.org.uk
+If you are not satisfied with the outcome you may refer your complaint to the:

 In order to provide you with the best possible healthcare, we need to maintain proper records of your health and make sure that this is available to your medical team, wherever and whenever possible.